jessicauviovo/fashion_supply_chain/README.md

      ```bash
      git clone https://github.com/jessicauviovo/fashion_supply_chain.git
      ```
+     OR Select Code -> Download Zip then extract the zip on your local system
 2. **Install the Chrome Extension**
    - Follow these steps to install the **fashion_supply_chain** extension for testing:
      1. Open Google Chrome and go to `chrome://extensions/`.
      2. Enable **Developer mode** at the top right.
-     3. Click **Load unpacked** and select the folder containing the extension's files.
+     3. Click **Load unpacked** and select the folder chrome_extension that's inside fashion_supply_chain.
      4. The extension will appear in the Chrome toolbar.

 3. **Testing the Extension**